Joacohbc/goto/README.md

 # goto-command
  The ultimate way to move between folders

-Goto is a command that can be used like cd, and also allows you to specify add path to move faster, this path can be used like abbreviation or a index number
+Goto is a command that can be used like cd, and also allows you to add specific path to move faster, this path can be used like abbreviation or a index number

 # How to install?